Frequently Asked Questions

 We take pride in our mature, talented counselor staff.

 Group head counselors are teachers or college students who have trained at Riverbend.
 Assistant group counselors are 12th graders or college students.
 There is no CIT program.
-No high school students supervise campers.

 Prospective counselors undergo a rigorous screening process.
 All staff members, new and returning, are trained before Camp starts.
 This training teaches safety rules, techniques for working with children, and fun games and activities to share with campers.